Introduction-to-Computer-Engineering/assignment-2-makeup-TylerFoose/README.md

 My design process behind this wasn't exactly origional the game this is based on has been around for decades however i enjoyed the challenge of converting it into something the microbit could understand

 #### JS Constructs & objects
+on button a pressed player moves to the left on button b pressed player moves to the right on buttons a and b pressed player fires missiles on start score is set to 0 on killing an invader score is upped by one